IntuitDeveloper/intuit-api-docs/docs/use-cases/retirement.md

 ## Step 2: Set your app's scopes

 The Intuit Ecosystem API [uses scopes](../../getting-started/scopes/) to limit the type of data your app can access.
 You'll set scopes when you create your app.

-The scopes you use depend on what you want your retirement benefits app to do.

-If you want your app to read and write data, use the `qb.payroll.benefits scope`.
-If you don't include the `qb.payroll.benefits scope` scope, your app can only read data from QuickBooks Online Payroll.
-It won't be able to write."

 ### If you want your app to be able to read and write data